Three-anti and Five-anti Campaigns

 The Three-anti Campaign (1951) and Five-anti Campaign (1952) (三反五反 (sān fǎn wǔ fǎn)) were reform movements originally issued by CCP Chairman Mao Zedong a few years after the founding of the People's Republic of China in an effort to rid Chinese cities of corruption and enemies of the people.
 The result turned into a series of campaigns that consolidated Mao's power base by targeting political opponents and capitalists, especially wealthy capitalists.

 The Three-anti campaign

 The Three-anti Campaign was launched in Northeast China at the end of 1951.
-The initial motivation for the campaigns appears to have been mainly economic.
+The initial motivation for the campaigns appears to have been mainly economic and fiscal.
 To cover the rising costs of the Korean War, it was essential to cut all non-military expenses.
 To boost the struggling national economy, the government proposed a massive production drive.
 The "Three-Anti" campaign was subsequently expanded into the "Five-Anti" movement to target business people across the country in order to tax and redistribute wealth.
 It was aimed at members within the Chinese Communist Party (CCP), former Kuomintang members and bureaucratic officials who were not party members.